crolllab/teaching/Microbiome_Applications/README.md

 _Question 7: Adjust each of the above plots to highlight differences among geographies and BMI._

-_Synthesis: Question 8: Summarize what differences you observe between the different groups based on your various approaches.
+_Synthesis - Question 8: Summarize what differences you observe between the different groups based on your various approaches.
 How would you describe the significance of these differences (if there are any)?_